xloli20/Linux-Server-Configuration/README.md

 19. Change local timezone to UTC.
 Run `sudo dpkg-reconfigure tzdata` and then none of the above and will show UTC now choose it.

 20. Configure key-based authentication for grader user.
-- open new terminal window and on your local machine run `ssh-keygen -f ~/.ssh/key_rsa` and configure a password for it. then, run `cat ~/.ssh/key_rsa.pub` and copy the output.
+- on your local machine run `ssh-keygen -f ~/.ssh/key_rsa` and configure a password for it. then, run `cat ~/.ssh/key_rsa.pub` and copy the generated key.
-- Run this command `sudo mkdir /home/grader/.ssh` then run this `sudo nano /home/grader/.ssh/authorized_keys` and paste your public key
+- Run this command `sudo mkdir /home/grader/.ssh` then run this `sudo nano /home/grader/.ssh/authorized_keys` and paste your public key and save.
 21. Disable ssh login for root user.

    - Run `sudo nano /etc/ssh/sshd_config`